 March 25, 2021

 September is blood cancer awareness month.
 What is blood cancer?
 There are many different forms of blood cancer, all of which affect the creation and function of your blood cells.
 The majority of these cancers begin in your bone marrow.
 Bone marrow is the soft, jelly-like material that is within the cavities of your bones, which turns stem cells into blood cells.
 These blood cells include red blood cells, which carry oxygen and remove carbon dioxide, white blood cells, which protect your body from infectious diseases and foreign bodies, and platelets, which help your body to form clots to stop bleeding.
 Most blood cancers disrupt normal blood cell development with uncontrolled growth of abnormal blood cells.
-These abnormal, or cancerous, blood cells stop your healthy blood cells from doing their normal functions.
+They interfere with the normal functioning of healthy blood cells.

 Types of Blood Cancer